-WELCOME TO BARBARA’S BLOG AND TO THE PRE-THANKSGIVING LACE CURTAIN RITUAL: A FAMILY TRADITION
+WELCOME TO BARBARA’S BLOG AND THE MAGIC OF THE LACE CURTAIN RITUAL

-While pairs of curtains were drying, the windows were shined.
+While pairs of curtains were drying, my mother shined the windows.
 As I think about her doing this, I’m amazed.
 These were large windows.
 To reach all the corners of the glass you had to sit on the outside window ledge with the window pulled onto your lap, your feet dangling inside the apartment.
 Courageously, my mother did this, happily shining the glass as my grandmother pressed on her knees for leverage.
 When my mother finished, there was a sigh of relief from all–and not a spot on the glass.
 On some occasions, the glass couldn’t even be seen.

 Now for the finale: Hanging the beautiful lace curtains in the sparkling windows.
 Each panel was carefully hung on a rod at the top of the window.
 A silk drape in a rich fall color was then hung on either side, its contrast giving center stage to the lace curtains.

-The joy of seeing the results, the wonder of viewing the outside through the pattern of the lace and the crystal clear windows, and above all, the significance of honoring the changing of the seasons with Thanksgiving, have given me a special fondness for any image that involves a beautifully dressed window.
-It’s a metaphor for a home that protects the family within from winter’s drafts as the falling leaves and winter’s blanket of snow protect the earth from the cold.
+There was magic in viewing the outside through the pattern of the lace and the crystal clear windows, and above all, the significance of honoring the changing of the seasons.
+These have left me with a special fondness for images of beautifully dressed window.
+It’s a metaphor for a home protecting the family within from winter’s drafts as the falling leaves and winter’s blanket of snow protect the earth from the cold.

 …My grandmother and mother were artists of this craft.
 They elevated seasonal household tasks to rituals by giving them their personal best, sharing them with my sister and me, repeating the steps year after year, and always filling the air with the urgency that comes from expectation.
 And, of course, milk and fresh-baked cookies.

-Every family has a ritual waiting to be elevated to an event.
+Every family has a holiday or remembrance waiting to be elevated to a ritual.
 Consider the preparations for Thanksgiving in this way–or all the preparations required for Christmas and Chanukah.
-These all have the urgency of a deadline, can involve family or friends and establish, re-instate, renew or establish a family tradition.
+These all have the urgency of a deadline, can involve family or friends and establish, re-instate, renew or establish family traditions.

 A Process For Elevating Tasks to Rituals

-1. Align yourself with the Divine and state your intention with reverence.
+1. Align yourself with the Divine and state your intention before beginning the task with reverence.

-2. Involve others in the task.
-Invite family or friends to enjoy this with you.
-(This was usually done with my grandmother, mother, sister and me.)
+2. Involve family or friends to enjoy the task with you.
+This was usually done with my grandmother, mother, sister and me.

-3. Create a sense of urgency and/or expectation for the outcome by planning to finish the task in a day or two.
+3. Create a sense of expectation for the outcome by planning to finish the task in a day or two.

-4. Celebrate your achievement by taking time to enjoy the results of your efforts, followed by either a meal or a special warm drink and a sweet treat.
+4. Celebrate your achievement by taking time to enjoy the results of your efforts with a warm drink and sweet treat.

 Have a blessed Thanksgiving!
 And please share your holiday rituals in Comments.